rounaksalim95/canvas-pdf-testing/plan.md

 # Next Steps

+1. Add ability to delete tables
-1. Add table resizing functionality
+2. Add ability to edit table data
+3. Add data persistence
-2. Add more styling and polish to the UI
+4. Add more styling and polish to the UI
-3. Add ability to delete tables
+5. Add undo/redo functionality
-4. Add ability to edit table data
+6. Add export to PDF capability